Interpretable ML for High-Frequency Execution: A fill probability model for tactical order placement

-We separate the results in three parts and investigate how the predictive power of features changes from one type of order to another type.
+We analyze the importance of features with Shapley values computed over out-of-sample observations using the SHAP library \citep{NIPS2017_7062}.
+The analysis is separated into three parts and brings insights about how the predictive power of features changes from order to order type, \textit{i.e.} for aggressive, at-touch, and passive orders.
+Shapley diagrams are displayed in Figure \ref{fig:shapley_fill_probability}.

-\begin{itemize}[leftmargin=*] \item \textbf{Passively posting ($\delta>0$):} The distance and the order size are amongst the three most important features for the BTC-USD and the BNPP.
-Interestingly the most important feature for the crypto pair is $V_{\text{prior}}$.
-Our understanding is that the distance in itself is not sufficient for an accurate fill probability estimation because the order book of the BTC-USD is usually sparse.
+\begin{enumerate} \item \textbf{Passively posting ($\delta>0$):} The distance and the order size are amongst the three most important features for both BTC-USD and BNPP.
+Interestingly the most important feature for the small tick asset is $V_{\text{prior}}$.
+Our understanding is that the distance alone is not sufficient to correctly characterize the priority in small tick order books because of their sparsity.
 For equal values of prior volume, different distances mean a different level of sparsity of the order book.
 If a small volume is quoted under a high distance $\delta$, other market participants are likely to quote new prices at smaller distances than $\delta$ under the time horizon.
 Based on this thought, we believe both variables are inseparable when it comes to fill probability computation for small tick assets.
 The prior volume is also important for the equity but it comes after the order flow imbalance and the volatility.

-\item \textbf{Posting at the current best ($\delta=0$):} When posting at the current best queue, the bid-ask spread and the order size seem to be the most important features for both BTC-USD and BNPP fill probabilities.
-Interestingly, the importance of the BBO imbalance comes after the order flow imbalance for BNPP which states the importance of the dynamic features allowing the model to capture changes in the order flow.
+\item \textbf{Posting at the current best ($\delta=0$):} When posting at the current best queue, the bid-ask spread and the order size appear to be the most important features for both BTC-USD and BNPP.
+Interestingly, the importance of the BBO imbalance is smaller than that of the order flow imbalance for BNPP, which shows the importance of the dynamic features allowing the model to capture changes in the order flow.